 Purdue ACM SIGBots is Purdue University’s VEX U robotics team established in 2010.
-Every year, we participate in the VEX U Robotics Competition, and we have qualified for the World Championships each season for the past ten seasons— for those of you counting, that’s every season since the club has been around!
+Every year, we participate in the VEX U Robotics Competition, and we have qualified for the World Championships each season for the past eleven seasons— for those of you counting, that’s every season since the club has been around!

 Heavy emphasis on mechanics with a strategy solely focused on having the game won by the end of the autonomous period.
 We won every qualifier we went to and qualified 10 times for the World Championships.
 Due to the outbreak of COVID 19, a virutal worlds was held where we were named the 2020 Virtual Worlds Champions.